Updated April 24, 2019

 Azure Blob Storage's Cool tier is priced by amount of data stored per month, storage account type, replication type, and network egress.
 Azure Cool Blob Storage also charges for common API requests, data writes, and data retrieval.

-Cloud Storage Nearline is priced by amount of data stored per month and by network egress.
+Both Cloud Storage Nearline and Cloud Storage Coldline are priced by the amount of data stored per month and by network egress.
 If you delete or modify your data before the minimum storage period, you will be charged for the remainder of the period.
-For example, if you delete an object 5 days after storing the object, you will be charged for the remaining 25 days of storage for that object.
-Cloud Storage Nearline also charges for common API requests and data retrieval.
+For example, if you delete an object stored as Cloud Storage Nearline 5 days after storing the object, you will be charged for the remaining 25 days of storage for that object.
+Cloud Storage Nearline and Cloud Storage Coldline also charge for common API requests and data retrieval.

-For more information about Cloud Storage Nearline pricing, see Cloud Storage Nearline pricing.
+For more information about Cloud Storage Nearline and Cloud Storage Coldline pricing, see Cloud Storage pricing.

 GCP and Azure each offer an archival storage option.
-Cloud Storage offers an additional class called Cloud Storage Coldline, and Azure Blob Storage offers an additional Archive tier.
+Cloud Storage offers an additional class called Cloud Storage Archive, and Azure Blob Storage offers an additional Archive tier.

-Cloud Storage Coldline has a time-to-first-byte of milliseconds.
+Cloud Storage Archive has a time-to-first-byte of milliseconds.
 Azure Blob Storage's Archive tier has a time-to-first-byte of 15 hours or less.

 When using Azure Blob Storage's Archive tier, the way your data is replicated depends on your storage account's replication type.
-Cloud Storage Coldline data is stored and replicated within a single region.
+When you use Cloud Storage Archive, the way your data is replicated depends on the type of location where you store the data.

 Azure Blob Storage's Archive tier has a minium storage period of 180 days for each blob.
 If you delete or overwrite a blob before the minimum storage period ends, you will incur additional charges.

-Cloud Storage Coldline has a minimum storage period of 90 days for each data object.
+Cloud Storage Archive has a minimum storage period of 365 days for each data object.
 As with Azure Blob Storage's Archive tier, if you delete or overwrite a data object before the minimum storage period ends, you will incur additional charges.

 Azure Blob Storage's Archive tier